|

 her best.
 I still watch those videos even now, and they never fail to lift

 my spirits.
-Of course, I also have videos of Thomas, which are equally
+Of course, I also have videos of my other cats which are equally

 cherished.